 Curriculum, Instruction & Assessment

 Centers for Disease Control and Prevention [CDC].
-(August 4, 2018).
-Characteristics of effective health education curricula.
-Retrieved from https://www.cdc.gov/healthyschools/sher/characteristics/index.htm
+(2019).
+Characteristics of effective health education curricula. https://www.cdc.gov/healthyschools/sher/characteristics/index.htm

 Society of Health and Physical Educators [SHAPE] America.
 (2018).
 Health education is a critical component of a well-rounded education [Position statement].
-Reston, VA: Author.
-Retrieved from https://www.shapeamerica.org/advocacy/positionstatements/health/upload/HE_Critical_Component_Position_Statement.pdf
+Author. https://www.shapeamerica.org/advocacy/positionstatements/health/upload/HE_Critical_Component_Position_Statement.pdf